-The average temperature for the month is 60 degrees Fahrenheit (16 degrees Celsius), and you can expect that about one-quarter of the month will have some rainy days—about eight days out of 30 may experience some rain.
+The average temperature for the month is 60 degrees Fahrenheit (16 degrees Celsius), and you can expect that about one-quarter of the month will have some rainy days—approximately eight days out of 30 experience some rain.

 What to Pack

 September Events in Montreal

-- The Gardens of Light: Hundreds of handmade silk lanterns from China combine to create fantastic Asian ambiance at the Montreal Botanic Garden during September and October.
-This annual event coincides with one of China's favorite festivals, the Moon Festival, a harvest season celebration also observed in Taiwan, Vietnam, Singapore, Malaysia, and other Asian nations.
+- The Gardens of Light: Hundreds of handmade silk lanterns from China combine to create an Asian-inspired ambiance at the Montreal Botanic Garden during September and October.
+This annual event coincides with the Chinese Moon Festival, a harvest celebration also observed in Taiwan, Vietnam, Singapore, Malaysia, and other Asian nations.

-- Le Burger Week: Every year, from September 1 to September 7, restaurants from different cities across Canada (Montreal included) make special burgers just for Le Burger Week.
-Burger-lovers all over get a chance to discover these delicious creations and vote for their favorite ones while the chefs can experiment and present their newest creations.
+- Le Burger Week: Every year during the first week of September, restaurants from major cities across Canada, including Montreal restaurants, make special burgers just for Le Burger Week.
+Burger-lovers all over Canada will have the chance to discover these delicious creations and vote for their favorite ones while the chefs can experiment and present their newest creations.